Fluctuation behaviour for interacting particle systems with common noise: Identifying the Limit

 \end{lemma} \begin{proof} In order to proof the claim we utilize the same characterization as~\cite[Lemma~5.4]{Lacker2019} and demonstrate that \(( \tilde M_t (\varphi), t \ge 0) \) and

 conditioned on \(\cF^W\) are martingales.
 Let \(\gamma_1\) be a real valued continuous function on \(\mathcal W\) and \(\gamma_2\) be a real valued continuous function on \(\mathcal Y_s\).
 Then,

-Here, the first equality follows form the boundedness of the functions \(\gamma_1, \gamma_2\) and the uniform integrability of \((\tilde M_t^N(\varphi) , N \in \N)\), which follows from Lemma~\ref{lemma: tightness_common_noise}, the equality in laws and the uniform bound on the relative entropy.
-The second equality, follows from the fact that \((M_t^N, t \ge 0)\) is a sum of martingales with respect to initial filtration \((\cF_t, t \ge 0)\).
+Here, the first equality follows form the boundedness of the functions \(\gamma_1, \gamma_2\) and the uniform integrability of \((\tilde {\mathcal M}_t^N(\varphi) , N \in \N)\), which follows from Lemma~\ref{lemma: tightness_common_noise}, the equality in laws and the uniform bound on the relative entropy.
+The second equality, follows from the fact that \(({\mathcal M}_t^N, t \ge 0)\) is a sum of martingales with respect to initial filtration \((\cF_t, t \ge 0)\), which follows from the strong existence and uniqueness of the interacting particle system~\ref{eq: interacting_particle_system}.
 For the second martingale, we perform similar steps to find

 Now, let us fix \( N \in \N \).
 Then,

 The same inequality holds for the time \(s\) and by applying Lemma~\ref{lemma: quadratic_common_noise} we can discard all cross terms.
 Denoting by

 we obtain